 However, I noticed that, on a couple of bands, the menu values were very high even though the power was indeed 100W.

-Let me try to explain with an example: the values adjustable in the menu for each item range from 0 to 255.
-For the powers, 0 represents 0 watts, and as the value increases, the watts emitted by the radio also increase.
+Let me try to explain with an example: the adjustable values in the menu for each item range from 0 to 255.
+For the powers, 0 represents 0 watts, and as the value increases, the power emitted by the radio also increases.

-However, there is a limit on some bands where, beyond a certain point, increasing menu value does not influence the output power: on 50MHz, the value of 160 is the one that brings the radio to 100W, but I found it set at 240 (unnecessarily high).
+However, there is a limit on some bands where, beyond a certain point, increasing the menu value does not influence the output power: on 50MHz, the value of 160 is the one that brings the radio to 100W, but I found it set at 240 (hence unnecessarily high).
 Something similar happened on 28MHz.

-So, probably these numerically high values compared to the full power value cause the processor’s scaling calculations to go haywire, resulting in only 2 bars indicating the actual full power.
+So, probably these numerically high values compared to the full power value cause the processor’s scaling calculations “going bananas”, resulting in only 2 bars indicating the actual full power.

 I would say that someone had tampered with the values in the past without really knowing what they were doing… 🙂 but fortunately, it wasn’t one of those guys who “boosted” the watts…